engineering-collaboration/book/docs/book/collaborating-within-a-codebase/testing/automated-functional-tests.md

 Contract testing extends static strategies such as API testing and schema testing and requires more collaboration between contract parties.
 API testing and schema testing work exceptionally well when our organization embraces documentation-driven development, a practice where documentation is written first, and boilerplate code is generated based on the schema of the documentation.
 This kind of testing requires a lack of documentation drift, a fact realistically achievable if the documentation drives source code, not the other way round.
 [OpenAPI](https://www.openapis.org/) is a popular standard with a rich economy of open source tooling.

 Writing and editing this chapter coincided with the acquisition of our startup and the resulting release of Perforce P4 One.
 The intermittent chances I had to work on this book led to a somewhat disjointed chapter.
-Until I find time to properly edit the three thousand words about automated functional testing, I release you with the three main takeaways of this prose: Run tests as early as possible, at the smallest scope possible, and only keep tests that build trust in the testing procedure.
+Until I find time to properly edit the three thousand words about automated functional testing, I'll finish on the three main takeaways of this prose: Run tests as early as possible, at the smallest scope possible, and only keep tests that build trust in the testing procedure.
 Testing best-practices are the one that are actually run by our developers.